sagemath/sagewiki_to_gh-2022-10-10/days112.358.md

 Wednesday June 1, 14:45–15:45 UTC

  * '''Blaec Bejarano, Harald Schilly, Hal Snyder, William Stein (SageMath, Inc.): Ways to Use Sage in [[https://cocalc.com/|CoCalc]])'''.
-We will give a demo of many different ways to use SageMath from within the collaborative computing platform CoCalc.com.
-These include Jupyter notebooks, the command line, editing .sage files, SageTex (as part of LaTeX), Sage worksheets, RMarkdown, and whiteboards.
+We will give a demo of many different ways to use SageMath from within the collaborative computing platform !CoCalc.com.
+These include Jupyter notebooks, the command line, editing .sage files, SageTeX (as part of LaTeX), Sage worksheets, RMarkdown, and whiteboards.

 === Session 2: Fresh Numerics from Upstream ===